 2005 – 2007

 Red Star Rebels: Glam Rock/Classic Rock.
 Bass & backing vocals.
-Was it bad luck, bad timing or bad decisions or maybe a combination of all three?
+Was it bad luck, bad decisions or maybe both?
 Whatever it was we never fulfilled our potential and for that I am a little bit gutted.
 However there were many good times, the tours with Brides of Destruction, LA Guns and Gilby Clarke were brilliant but I think we were at our best when we toured with Crystal Pistol.
 We were blood hounds from hell on that tour and played like we were gonna take over the world.

 Brides of Destruction: Trash Rock.
 Bass Guitar.
 I got a call one day while I was working around the building site that was Wembley Stadium.
 “Dazzle, you’ve gotta get your arse home, we’ve got a tour booked, we’re main support… …oh and you’ll be playing bass for the headline band too… …and you’ve got 24 hours to learn the set!”
 Right.
 So I sped off home and bought a Brides of Destruction album, the only one I could find in such a short space of time “Here Come the Brides”.
 Trouble was they were supposed to be touring the second album!
 I enjoyed my 5 or 6 days as a member of BoD, the guys were great and I had loads of fun on that tour.

 2001 – 2005

 Surefire: Indie Rock/Classic Rock.
 Bass Guitar.
 Surefire, the future of Rock’n’Roll, another hardworking band.
 Some of the songs we wrote in those times were musically some of the best work I’ve been part of.
-Intricate melodic finger style bass one minute then trying to emulate The Ox the next.
+Intricate melodic finger style bass one minute then pounding route notes the next.
 I’ve not played with a band as tight as Surefire.
 We kicked ass everywhere we went.

 Vibrafly: Alternative Rock.
 Guitar & Vocals.
 Vibrafly was an on/off but mostly off band.
 The highlight was probably supporting Brian Poole and the Tremeloes with Shelly and Karen Poole from Alicia’s Attic and Ally McErlaine, the guitarist from the band Texas watching on.
 Sunny days and starry eyes.

 1998 – 1999